Your college, department and the Students’ Union (YUSU) run fun and exciting welcome and induction events, giving you a great first week at York.

 There will be a mixture of face-to face and online events.
 Join communities, clubs and societies and take advantage of the many opportunities to try things you’ve never done before.
 You’ll have details, and an opportunity to book, before term starts.
 The term’s programme of events will be tailored around suitable indoor and outdoor spaces and are expected to include silent discos, cinema screenings, drama and comedy performances, art activities, and volunteering opportunities.

-Find out what’s happening via your timetable, your college welcome pack, the YUSU Freshers' site or by asking your STYC.
+Find out what’s happening via your timetable, your college welcome pack, the YUSU Freshers' site or by asking your Second and Third Year Contact (STYC).
 See also the international student welcome for activities to welcome you from overseas.

 Don't miss official events - any 'must attend' events like central induction and introduction to your department will appear in your timetable.